-In Lakeland, Florida, the Division of Workers’ Compensation in the Department of Financial Services regulates the operation of the workers’ compensation system.
-Florida state law provides for the rates and other rules which apply to the Workers’ Compensation System.
+The Division of Workers’ Compensation in the Department of Financial Services regulates the operation of the workers’ compensation system.
+Florida state law provides for the rates and other rules which apply to the workers’ compensation system.

 Are You Eligible For Workers’ Compensation?

 Section 440.2 Florida statutes lists the categories of people who qualify for workers’ compensation and those who don’t.
 Persons who don’t qualify as “employees” as defined by law include:

 - Independent contractors not in the construction industry

 - A person whose employment is casual and not in the course of trade of the employer

 To qualify as an employee and be eligible for workers’ compensation, a person must do some work or service in exchange for remuneration while “engaged in employment under any appointment or contract for hire or apprenticeship.”
 An employee could also be a sole proprietor, subcontractor, or independent contractor in the construction industry.

 By Florida State law, your employers are mandated (with some exceptions) to pay into a workers’ compensation fund on your behalf.
 If he fails to do this, he may have to face civil liabilities.
 So, what do you do if your employer refuses to pay compensation after you’ve suffered an injury?
 There are a few remedies available to you if your employer refuses to file a claim with his carrier in Florida.

 1. File A Separate Claim With The Carrier